AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/dashboards/discover-dashboard-basics.md

 ---
 # Discover Dashboard Basics {#discover-dashboard-basics}

 This article will guide you through the foundational capabilities of the redesigned interface, ensuring you can effortlessly access and interpret your data.
-Delve into the dynamics of the filter pane and uncover the intricacies of our enhanced reporting functionalities, such as the drill features, cross-filtering, and tooltips.
+Delve into the dynamics of the filter pane and uncover the intricacies of our enhanced reporting functionalities, such as drill features, cross-filtering, and tooltips.

+>[!NOTE]
+>
+>This dashboard is currently in Beta.
+During this transitional phase, both the current and new dashboards will be accessible.
+The current dashboard will be deprecated once we've fully transitioned and ensured optimal functionality.

 ## Filter Pane {#filter-pane}